British Physics Olympiad

 - Qualify for additional training with the best students, and the chance to represent Britain at the International Physics Olympiad.

 We recognise that teachers are busy and aim to make our competitions as easy as possible to run in your school.
 Most examination papers require just one hour, either in lessons, after school or at home.

-The A2 Challenge and details of how to enter our other competitions is sent to all schools in September.
+The Physics Challenge, and details of how to enter our other competitions are sent to all schools in September.

-The A2 Challenge, AS Challenge and Physics Challenge are supplied with easy-to-follow mark schemes and are marked in school.
-Any queries are dealt with promptly by the Administrative Office.
-Certificates are dispatched quickly to schools upon receipt of record sheets.
-Free entry is also available this year for the AS Challenge and Physics Challenge.
+The Physics Challenge, Senior Physics Challenge and Intermediate Physics Challenge are supplied with easy-to-follow mark schemes and are marked in school.
+Any queries are dealt with promptly by the Administration Office.
+Certificates are emailed out to schools.
+Almost all of the competition papers are FREE to enter for UK schools.

-The BPhO Round 1 (previously Paper 2) and later rounds are marked by competition officials, with teachers kept informed of students’ progress by post and email.
+The BPhO Round 1 and later rounds are marked by a team of experienced markers at Oxford.